There are a number of ways that you can request Motor Vehicle Register information.

 A fee of $15 is payable.

-You can confirm whether someone is the registered person online, you’ll need the vehicle's number plate and the name of the person.
-There is no charge for this service.
+You can confirm whether someone is the registered person online, you’ll need the vehicle's number plate, the name and date of birth of the person or their driver licence number.
+There is no charge for this service and a result is returned immediately.

 When a vehicle is reported as stolen to police, the Motor Vehicle Register is updated from the police system to show the vehicle has been reported stolen.
 You can submit an online request to check if the police have been advised a vehicle has been reported as stolen.
-There is no charge for this service.
+There is no charge for this service and you get an immediate result.

 Some Motor Vehicle Register information can be sourced through third parties who include the information with their vehicle information reports.
 The process and cost of requesting these reports is determined by the relevant third party.